stevie6410/SWI/docs/specification.md

+# Functional Specification
-# Work Instruction App Specification
+## Standard Work Instruction App

 B/E Aerospace require a replacment application for creating standard work instructions on mobile devices.
-Previously the iOS application "Inflowchart" was used to createthe documents.
-The generated files in both .pdf .inflowchart and .pages format are uploaded to a WebDAV server which has a WI App search web application over the top.
+Previously the iOS application "Inflowchart" was used to create the documents.
+The generated files in .pdf .inflowchart and .pages format are uploaded to a WebDAV server which has a WI App search web application running on top.
- This enables the uses with permmisions to search the repository in a basic fassion.
+ This enables the users with permmisions to search the repository with limited functionality.

  Due to the discontinuation of Inflowchart and its lack of support in recent iOS vesions, a new cross platform, mobile ready application is required.